 Chemotherapy drugs kill cancer cells by preventing them from growing and dividing.
-But because healthy cells also create new cells, chemo can harm them, too.
+But because healthy cells also create new cells, chemotherapy can harm them, too.
 This is what causes many of the side effects to chemotherapy treatment.

 What Can Chemotherapy Do?